loretoparisi/hf-experiments/README.md

 ./run.sh [experiment_name] [cache_dir_folder]
 ```

-where `experiment_name` is among the following supported experiment names:
+The `experiment_name` field is among the following supported experiment names:

 ## Experiments
 The following experiments are supported